Configuring anomaly detection policy

 The system scans anomalies to verify whether they are attacks.
 It provides a method to check whether an anomaly is a real attack by the trained Support Vector Machine Model.

-Click Edit to enable or disable threat models for different types of threats such as cross-site scripting, SQL injection and code injection.
+Click the View Threat Models link to enable or disable threat models for different types of threats such as cross-site scripting, SQL injection and code injection.
 Currently, seven trained Support Vector Machine Model are provided for seven attack types.

 All requests are scanned first by HMM and then by Threat model.